 Or an old horse.

-—Stevens was a poet committed to romanticism…as well as showing some serious religious impulses (it is suggested that Stevens had a deathbed conversion).
-He is also displaying typical characteristics of modernist metaphysics; devotion to the thing or object (a kind of aesthetic realism), individualism, and a commitment to enlightenment ideas.
+—Stevens was a poet transitioning from Romanticism…as well as showing some serious religious impulses (it is suggested that Stevens had a deathbed conversion).
+He is also displaying typical characteristics of Modernist metaphysics; devotion to the thing or object (a kind of aesthetic realism), individualism, and a commitment to enlightenment ideas.

 William Carlos Williams’ original poem here.